 Allon graduated from Yale Law School in 2005, where he was an articles editor of the Yale Law Journal.
 He was an undergraduate at Harvard University, from which he graduated, magna cum laude, in 2002 with a degree in Social Studies.

 Allon served as a law clerk to Justice Elena Kagan on the U.S. Supreme Court, having clerked last year for Justice Anthony M. Kennedy.
 Before that, he served as an attorney-adviser at the Office of Legal Counsel in the Department of Justice in Washington, D.C., and as a law clerk for the Hon.
 Mark R. Kravitz on the U.S. District Court for the District of Connecticut and for the Hon.
 Pierre N. Leval on the U.S. Court of Appeals for the Second Circuit.

-HOSEIN KOUROS-MEHR is Research Scientist at Eli Lilly and Company.
+HOSEIN KOUROS-MEHR is Research Scientist at Eli Lilly and Company in Indiana.

 Born in Iran and naturalized in 1999, Hosein lives in San Francisco.
 His family lives in Hacienda Heights, California.

 Hosein completed his Ph.D. in developmental and cancer biology and his MD at the University of California at San Francisco.
 In 2000, he received his BS in biology from California Institute of Technology, graduating in three years with a 4.0 grade point average.